What does GDPR mean?

 The sender must identify itself and provide contact details.

 Upload Campaigns holds one of the largest, legally-compliant email feeds in the UK.
-The emails supplied by Marketscan for third party direct marketing are all corporate emails to meet the current requirements of GDPR.
+The emails supplied by Upload Campaigns for third party direct marketing are all corporate emails to meet the current requirements of GDPR.

 Existing customers and prospects